Jammy2211/PyAutoLens/README.md

 Once the project is running Docker will provide you with a URL.
 Copy and paste this URL into your browser, making sure you replace '(PyAutoLens or 127.0.0.1)' with '127.0.0.1'.
 This will bring up a Jupyter notebook including the 'howtolens' directory which is full of tutorials.

 Any changes you make inside the Docker workspace will be saved in the autolens_workspace in your home directory.

+## Workspace

+If you install AutoLens with Docker a workspace will be generated for you in the home directory the first time you run the image.
+This contains configuration, examples and tutorials.
+After the first time you run docker the workspace will persist any changes you make and won't be updated again.

+If you installed AutoLens with pip or want to get access to the latest workspace then you can download it from [here](https://drive.google.com/open?id=1QOwXBy2CFmdngN35tjQ4AsoiEHKWpoHR).

 ## Python Example